 In a recent keynote, Dr. Marc Schumacher, Managing Director at Liganova retail consulting, announced that stores needed to reconsider their business models, based on forward orders and heavily dependent on pre-markdown sell-throughs, and reinvent themselves as “communication points”, or showrooms: places of encounter between the brand and the consumer, rather than necessarily sites of business transactions.
 Some retailers have already embraced this approach and rethought their partner and client relationships by reducing their buy and experimenting with different trading terms.

 Wolf & Badger, an independent retailer with two locations in central London, calls its modus operandi “serviced retail”: brands pay a monthly fee (effectively, a rent) to have their collections in the store, and a modest commission on sales.
 All customer service and logistics are handled by Wolf & Badger; moreover, brands can hold trunk shows, press events, and even wholesale appointments with buyers from other shops in the store.
-“It is a superior business model for designers as they make better margins than they would under traditional wholesale models and gain direct customer feedback,” – opines Henry Graham, the store’s co-founder.
-The model, of course, also benefits the retailer, who that gets guaranteed returns on every squared meter through ‘rent’ and doesn’t have to take the risk of investing into stock.
+“It is a superior business model for designers as they make better margins than they would under traditional wholesale models and gain direct customer feedback,” opines Henry Graham, the store’s co-founder.
+The model, of course, also benefits the retailer, who gets guaranteed returns on every square meter through ‘rent’ and doesn’t have to take the risk of investing in stock.

 Berlin-based concept store LNFA, too, combines retail and communication services, providing not only an offline platform in a top location (the Bikini Berlin complex) but also consulting, PR, communication and branding.
-While fashion remains its main core focus, LNFA is also a hub for design, art and creative industries, and hosts in-store events for both consumers and press.
+While fashion remains its core focus, LNFA is also a hub for design, art and creative industries, and hosts in-store events for both consumers and press.
 The brands get charged a variable participation fee, as well as a commission on sold items.

-The idea of shop-in-shops and concessions isn’t new, but until recently this model was limited to department stores and big jewelleryjewelry, beauty and high fashion brands.
+The idea of shop-in-shops and concessions isn’t new, but until recently this model was limited to department stores and big jewelry, beauty and high fashion brands.
 These days, however, independent labels are catching up, as more retailers limit their own buy and instead rent out their space.
-The eight8-storey high Doota store in Seoul, centrally located in Dongdaemun Market, houses 540 shops-in-shops, featuring mainly aspiring but also established Korean and international designers; some of them can be seen in their ‘corners’ selling their own collections.
+The eight-story high Doota store in Seoul, centrally located in Dongdaemun Market, houses 540 shops-in-shops, featuring mainly aspiring but also established Korean and international designers; some of them can be seen in their ‘corners’ selling their own collections.
 The store welcomes 20 million people a year, including 3 million foreign visitors.
-This impressive footfall and the opportunity to have direct contact with the end customers makes Doota an attractive shopping destination for brands to work with.
+This impressive footfall and the opportunity to have direct contact with the end customers make Doota an attractive shopping destination for brands to work with.

 E-tailers explore new avenues, too.
 A growing number propose ‘marketplace’ sections where brands – and, in some cases, other retailers – can benefit from their customer traffic and having an online platform.
 These retailers do not purchase merchandise for this section but take a commission on sales instead.
-For some, it’s a way of testing the new brand before investing into a forward order.
+For some, it’s a way of testing the new brand before investing in a forward order.
 Others mix this with the traditional wholesale model.
-Says Marc Menasé, founder and CEO of Paris-based e-tailer Menlook, says:, “We place a forward buy on the main bulk of Lacoste’s collection, one of our key brands.
-However, if we want to feature a special item in a strong seasonal color – say, a bright orange polo that will only sell between April and October – we will get it into our Marketplace.””.
+Marc Menasé, founder and CEO of Paris-based e-tailer Menlook, says, “We place a forward buy on the main bulk of Lacoste’s collection, one of our key brands.
+However, if we want to feature a special item in a strong seasonal color – say, a bright orange polo that will only sell between April and October – we will get it into our Marketplace.”